cwarden45/Bastu_Cat_Genome/README.md

 *10/31/2019* - Started filling out information on-line ("Health and Wellness Assessment" and "Weekly Cat Journal")

 *11/10/2019* - Completed 2 of 12 weeks on-line.
-I scheduled a live session, but those were't actually available until March 2020 (which will be after the 12 weeks have completed).  **I have no complaints about the timing of responses of the chats (with responses within ~24 hours).**  However, this makes me think perhaps 1-2 free "live" 30 minute real-time sessions should be offered instead of 3.
-Likewise, I noticed some sessions are at times that are probably very inconvenient for the coach (like 1 AM on a Saturday).
+I encountered a couple issues with scheduling a live session, but it looks like they got fixed later (see *11/20/2019*).
+Either way, I have no complaints about the timing of responses of the chats (with responses within ~24 hours).

-*11/13/2019* -While there are currently still some bugs to work out (which might have also affected the live sessions), I really did like [Week 3](https://twitter.com/cwarden45/status/1195781695925936128) in terms of having substantiative eductional content.
+*11/13/2019* - While there are currently still some bugs to work out (which might have also affected the live sessions), I really did like [Week 3](https://twitter.com/cwarden45/status/1195781695925936128) in terms of having substantiative eductional content.

+*11/20/2019* - The calendar issue has been fixed (you can schedule an earlier session, and hours are more reasonable).
+I also went back to revise the *11/10/2019* comment.

 **basepaws (mouth swab, $129.00)**: